 Though ridiculed by the world, they are highly esteemed by God.
 They were able to accomplish more with less, gain all with nothing, face dangers, endure hardships and establish great works of God.

 Our passage today, 1 Corinthians 15, gives us another angle or perspective of the future that enables us to see why living in light of the future is so important.
-Let me prepare you.
-Paul’s argument is tight.
+Let me prepare you, though, for Paul’s argument is tight.
 There is no room for a middle ground.
 You have to take a stand for or against.
-What you decide will make a great difference on the well being of your life and those around you.
+What you decide will make a great difference in your well-being and those around you.
 Your life is literally dependent upon it.

 Check out the BFF NT Biblical Training Library which has an incredible amount of training materials in pdf and powerpoint format ready to print out and use.
 We even have mp3 and teaching videos!

 In essence, nothing about Christianity makes sense if the resurrection is not true.
 If Jesus did not rise from the dead even Paul says that we are fools.
 But on the other hand, if Jesus did rise, then everything that He said was and is true.
-The only thing that counts is the eternal.
-If this is so, then we had better think again about the purpose for our lives.
+The only thing that counts is are the eternal matters.
+If this is so, then we had better think again about the purpose of our lives.
 Where are we making our investments?
 What do we hope to gain?

 In the previous verses of 1 Corinthians 15:1-11, we read about the fact or historicity of the resurrection.
 Most of you realize that there are some people that deny such a thing as the resurrection.

 • Some claim that the resurrection never occurred.